 What is a carabiners gate opening?

-Gate opening refers to the distance between a carabiner’s nose and the fully open gate.
+Gate opening refers to the distance between a carabiner’s nose and the gate, when the gate is fully open.

 Carabiner Gate Opening - circle